MosheBerman/FilterBar/README.md

 ![Promo](https://github.com/MosheBerman/FilterBar/raw/master/Promo.png)

 # FilterBar
-A filter bar, similar to a UISegmentedControl.
-Written in Swift, and uses autolayout.

-FilterBar provides first-class interface builder support, including simulated segment selection, and the ability to tint the FilterBar right from Interface Builder.
+FilterBar is a fancy implementation of UISegmentedControl that is designed to look good under navigation bars, search controllers, and really anywhere else in your app.

+It's designed to stretch across its superview and handle segment layout nicely.

 Getting Started:
 ---
 Add `FilterBar.swift` to your project.

-CocoaPods coming soon.
+Or, with CocoaPods:

+    pod 'FilterBar' -> '1.0.5'

 Creating a FilterBar:
 ---